Intermediate Swimming Lesson 4

 Skill Development

-To surface dive pupils should be able to perform an effective tuck float with their face in the water.
+To surface dive well, swimmers should first be confident performing a tuck (or mushroom) float with their face in the water.

-• Exhale and sink to the bottom in tuck position.
+- Exhale while in tuck ➝ sink to the bottom

 Any other fun variations you can think of!